Hand Washing and Food Handling

 Preventing Contamination from Hands

-Food handlers (faculty, staff and students) must wash their hands and exposed portion of their arms with an approved cleaning compound for at least 20 seconds, thoroughly rinse their hands with clean water, and properly dry their hands with a disposable towel or other approved method.
+Food handlers must wash their hands and exposed portion of their arms with an approved cleaning compound for at least 20 seconds, thoroughly rinse their hands with clean water, and properly dry their hands with a disposable towel or other approved method.
 Handwashing must occur at sinks designated for handwashing.

 All food handlers shall keep their fingernails trimmed, filed and maintained so the edges and surfaces are smooth and cleanable.
 Fingernail polish and false nails are expressly prohibited.